open-ephys/onix-docs/source/Hardware Guide/hw-repo-info.rst

 part numbers, vendor part numbers.
 For instance, here is the `BOM for headstage-64 v1.3 <https://docs.google.com/spreadsheets/d/1F-KWcdvH_63iXjZf0cgCfDiFX6XXW3qw6rlR8DZrFpQ/edit#gid=138167638>`__

-Aside from a spreadsheet of electronic components, some boards may include the following other materials information
+Aside from a spreadsheet of electronic components, boards will include the following other materials information:

 - An interactive electronics BOM (e.g. like `this one
   <../_static/boms/headstage-64_1r3_bom.html>`__ for :ref:`headstage_64_1r3`)